 Day 11: Valley of the Five Lakes + Annette Lake + Maligne Lake – Wapiti Campground

 Day 12: Pyramid Lake + Patricia Lake + Maligne Road – Wapiti Campground

 Day 13: Miette Hotspring + Icefields Parkway + Sunset at Peyto Lake – Lake Louise Campground

 Day 14: Sunrise at Moraine Lake.
 Return to Calgary.
 Flight to Vancouver – Airbnb in Vancouver

 Canadian Rockies map

-We leave a map of the Canadian Rockies below with all the highlights.
-However keep in mind that in the individual guides of each national park we left a more complete and downloadable map that will be very useful for your trip.
+We leave a map of the Canadian Rockies below with the main landmarks.
+However, keep in mind that in the individual guides of each national park we left a more complete and downloadable map that will be very useful during your trip.